How many kinds of meditation are there?

 Remember

 Learning to be mindful is not a short-term thing.
-Courses are generally taught over 6-8 weeks so that you establish a daily practice and start to embed mindful presence into your life.
+Courses are generally taught over 6-8 weeks so that you establish a daily practice and start to embed mindful awareness into your life.

 DISCOVER 6 benefits of daily meditation